wting/williamting.com/_posts/2012-04-18-django-setup-on-dreamhost.md

 Dreamhost is stable, cheap, web hosting with good support.
 However one of the biggest drawbacks is the outdated Ruby and Python installations on the Debian servers.
 At the time of this writing, the latest Python is v2.7.3 while the server is still on v2.5.2.

-While I've mentioned how simple it is to [upgrade and setup Ruby on Rails for Dreamhost][ror], the process is streamlined due to RVM's maturity.
+While I've mentioned how simple it is to [set up Ruby on Rails for Dreamhost][ror], the process is streamlined due to RVM's maturity.
 Unfortunately the Python stack has no equivalent, instead using a plethora of tools to provide the same functionality via [pythonbrew][pb], [pip][pip], and [virtualenv][venv].

 Trying to install a custom Python environment has been an exercise in frustration, but hopefully the instructions below can help others.